mundimark/why-text/README.md

 Examples:

 - See [The Zen of Book Designs](https://github.com/bookdesigns) - One Book, Many Designs
-  - 2016: Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson
+  - 2016 Edition - Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson
 - See [The Zen of Page Designs](https://github.com/pagedesigns) - One Page, Many Designs